opencollective/opencollective-frontend/README.md

 1. Make sure you have Node.js version >= 10.

-- We recommend using [nvm](https://github.com/creationix/nvm): `nvm use`.
+- We recommend using [nvm](https://github.com/creationix/nvm): `nvm install && nvm use`.

 2. Make sure you have a PostgreSQL database available

 - Check the version: 11.0, 10.3, 9.6.8, 9.5.12, 9.4.17, 9.3.22 or newer
 - Check that the [PostGIS](https://postgis.net/install/) extension is available
+- More info in our [PostgreSQL Database](docs/postgres.md) documentation

 3. For [node-gyp](https://github.com/nodejs/node-gyp), make sure you have Python 2 available and configured as the active version.

-You can use [pyenv](https://github.com/pyenv/pyenv) to manage Python versions.
+- You can use [pyenv](https://github.com/pyenv/pyenv) to manage Python versions.

 ### Install